Old Guard Fife and Drum Corps

 The United States Army Old Guard Fife and Drum Corps is one of four premier musical organizations of the United States Army.
 Members perform using musical instruments and wearing uniforms similar to those used by military musicians of the Continental Army during the American Revolution.

 It is the only unit of its kind in the United States' armed forces, and is part of the 3rd U.S. Infantry ("The Old Guard").
 The Fife and Drum Corps has been stationed at Fort Myer, Virginia, since its founding on February 23, 1960.

-In 2022, February 18th was named “The United States Army Old Guard Fife and Drum Corps Day” in Spanish Fort, Alabama.

 Musicians

 The musicians of this unit recall the fifes and drums from the days of the American Revolution as they perform in uniforms patterned after those worn by the musicians of Gen. George Washington's Continental Army.
 Military musicians of the period wore the reverse colors of the regiments to which they were assigned.
 The uniforms worn by the members of the Corps are dated circa 1781, and consist of black tricorn hats, white wigs, waistcoats, colonial coveralls, and red regimental coats.
-The 69-member Corps uses 10-hole fifes, handmade rope-tensioned drums and single-valve bugles, which bring to life the exciting sounds of the Continental Army.
+The 69-member Corps uses 10-hole fifes, handmade rope-tensioned drums and two-valve bugles, which bring to life the exciting sounds of the Continental Army.

 The Troop Step

 Perhaps the most distinctive signature of the musicians of this unit is the troop step, reminiscent of the ceremonial steps of the Household Regiments of the British Army.
-While playing their instruments, the musicians march forward at a slow, ceremonial pace, while pointing their toes, toe touching the ground first.
+While playing their instruments, the musicians march forward at a slow, ceremonial pace (pass in review), while pointing their toes, toe touching the ground first.
 After these troop steps, typically, the Fife and Drum Corps changes back to normal pace, stepping off at normal step, playing Yankee Doodle, to the applause of the crowds.